tejas-kale/nb2bear/README.md

 # nb2bear
-> A package to convert a Jupyter notebook to a Bear page.
+> Package to convert a Jupyter notebook to a Bear note.

-This file will become your README and also the index of your documentation.
+[Bear](https://bear.app) is a popular note-taking app on Mac which also serves as an excellent knowledge base.
+Analysts and data scientists often use Jupyter notebooks for exploring data and models.
+But when we have notebooks scattered across multiple projects, it can be tedious to search them without explicitly starting a Jupyter server or running a `nbviewer` server.

+The aim of this package is to add a Jupyter notebook as a Bear note with the appropriate formatting.
+It makes use of Bear's x-callback-url API for this purpose.

+*Note: Due to current restrictions in Bear's API and the sandboxed nature of Mac apps, the package cannot automatically import images into the note.*

 ## Install